smit1802/Library-Management-Portal/README.md

 # Library-Management-Portal
-I created this small project when I started learning python, Felt uploading for reference purpose
+This project comprises of the concepts of oops which are applied using python I have made this small library management portal
 It takes simple inputs and reflects them in the terminal itself